yedeshamda/veroDigit_Project/README.md

 ## CI/CD Documentation

-In this section, the process for setting up CI/CD for the VeroDigit Project is outlined.
+In this section, the process for setting up CI/CD for the ArtiFact Project is outlined.
 Note that **CI/CD has not been implemented**, but the following provides guidance for its setup:

 ### CI Pipeline Overview